tompreston/recipes/content/posts/spaghetti-carbonara.md

 title: "Spaghetti Carbonara"
 ---

-## Notes
-* The trick is to avoid scrambling the eggs and using the pasta water to keep it saucy.

 ## Ingredients
 * 100 g pancetta (Bacon works too.)
 * 50 g / 100 g parmesan